The Soviet Union Had What Type Of Economic System

 • The Stalinist Era (1928-1953): With Stalin's rise to power, the NEP was abandoned in favor of a return to centralized planning and state control.
 The focus shifted to rapid industrialization and the collectivization of agriculture.
 This period was marked by forced labor, political repression, and widespread famine, particularly in Ukraine (the Holodomor).

 • Post-Stalin Reforms (1953-1985): After Stalin's death, attempts were made to reform the Soviet economic system.
 These reforms included decentralization of planning, increased emphasis on consumer goods production, and the introduction of performance-based incentives.
-However, these reforms were largely unsuccessful in addressing the fundamental problems of central planning.
+On the flip side, these reforms were largely unsuccessful in addressing the fundamental problems of central planning.

 Impact and Legacy: